stephenking1101/WebApp/README.md

 # WebApp

-This is Web site template built with Spring Boot App.
+This is a Web site template built with Spring Boot.